 If you have a case management system with a progress dashboard, a fully digitised file complete with the ability to annotate key documents, ad hoc collaboration for lawyers becomes a lot easier.
 Lawyers can get up to speed with unfamiliar cases very quickly.
 As such, there’s greater scope for fee earners to jump in and assist with existing matters in those instances where they have spare capacity.

-3. Collaboration boosts wellbeing and performance in lawyers
+3. The benefits of collaboration boosts wellbeing and performance in lawyers

 Working in a silo can be a lonely experience.
 Pressure can build, and it can be hard to ask for help when you know that your colleagues are equally busy with their own to-do lists.